dgoeke/soccer/README.md

-# Leapyear Soccer
+# Soccer Scoring

 Calculates ranks for a soccer league when given a list of game results.
+See `resources/sample-input.txt` and `resources/expected-output.txt` for data formats.

 ## Installation